enonic/enonic-npm-modules/packages/eslint-config/README.md

 * `@enonic/eslint-config/browser` adds additional configuration for linting browser files (assets).
 * `@enonic/eslint-config/xp` adds XP global variables and allows to lint files, that will be used by the XP.

-Helpers are __NOT__ standalone and should be combined with the default or vanilla configuration.
+Helpers must be combined with the default, vanilla, or typescript configuration.

 ### XP and Browser